maesenka/hibernate-spatial-demo/README.md

 Data REST will generate the data access logic, and the REST controllers automatically.

 ```java
 public interface TrajectoryRepository extends PagingAndSortingRepository<Trajectory, UUID> {

 }
 ```

 Let's start up the application and use [HTTPie](https://httpie.io/) to test the REST API on the command-line.
-As GeoJson is (very) verbose, we'll use [jq](https://stedolan.github.io/jq/) to transformt the GeoJson to something more concise.
+As GeoJSON is (very) verbose, we'll use [jq](https://stedolan.github.io/jq/) to transform the GeoJSON to something more concise.

 ```bash
 $ mvn package